 Career Scope and Job Profiles

 After completing a course in Anthropology, students can choose to work in multiple fields like medicine, law, corporate, media houses, social and developmental arena, according to what best suits their interests.
-Candidates can apply for jobs at private organisations, museums, UNESCO etc. The job profiles are numerous for candidates studying anthropology.
-Listed below are the few top job profile for candidates pursuing anthropology:
+Candidates can apply for jobs at private organisations, museums, UNESCO, etc. The job profiles are numerous for candidates studying anthropology.
+Listed below are a few top job profiles for candidates pursuing anthropology:

 - Scientist